pikvm/pikvm/docs/faq.md

     ro  # Back to read-only
     ```

+??? question "How do I add another user?"
+    As stated above you need to make 2 accounts, 1 for the shell, the other for the PiKVM Web UI.

+    ```
+    If you require additional users, you can use the following:
+    # rw
+    # su -
+    # kvmd-htpasswd set <user> # Sets a new user
+    # kvmd-htpasswd set <user> # Sets the password as long as the user exists
+    # kvmd-htpasswd del <user> # Removes/deletes a user

+    To add a shell/terminal account:
+    # rw
+    # su -
+    # adduser <user>
+    # passwd <user>
+    ```
+    Keep in mind that the more users that are added, the stream if accessed, fps will drop.

 ??? question "How do I get root access in the web terminal?"
     The web terminal works with the account `kvmd-webterm`.
 This is a regular user with no administrator privileges.
 In addition, `sudo` and login are disabled for this user for security reasons.
 To get `root` access, you need to use the `su -` command (minus is important) and **enter the root password**.